 Federal law (26 CFR § 1.42-6, Carryover Allocation) provides that the CDA may give a carryover allocation to certain qualified building(s), which are to be placed in service no later than December 31 of the second year after the allocation year for which the Commitment was issued.
-To receive a carryover allocation, the owner must submit a complete carryover application package to the CDA no later than October 15 of the allocation year for which the Commitment was issued by this Manual and must comply with the CDA's submission requirements utilizing forms supplied by the CDA or Minnesota Housing, including all required fees, deposits and exhibits.
+To receive a carryover allocation, the owner must submit a complete carryover application package to the CDA no later than October 15 of the allocation year for which the Commitment was issued.
+Carryover applications must be submitted in a manner required by this Manual and must comply with the CDA's submission requirements utilizing forms supplied by the CDA or Minnesota Housing, including all required fees, deposits and exhibits.